 Obesity and diabetes are placing a huge social, economical and emotional load on Fijian society.
 Currently, 1 in 3 Fijians are found to have elevated blood sugar, and this is primarily attributed by the excessive consumption of simple carbohydrates like white rice, refined flour and cassava (a local root crop with very high Glycemic Index).

 IVI’s nutrition and dietetics programs generally cater to recent graduates with nutrition, dietetics or natural health backgrounds seeking valuable work experience in Fiji.
-Depending on the time of year and participant numbers, you’ll participate in structured outreach programs and/or work within busy health clinics shadowing qualified health professionals and/or conducting free assessments as well as general help and assistance where needed.

 Working alongside a qualified practitioner, the aim of the outreach project is health promotion & free assessments in villages, corporate businesses, schools & community centers to increase the knowledge about nutrition and the effect of physical activity in the prevention of obesity and development of NCD’s.

 In addition to various communes and villages, we work with several resorts in/around Nadi, Denerau & the Manamanuca Islands.
 In teams of 4 to 8, you will perform health checks adding to the data captured from previous intakes and provide encouragement to reach health goals.
 You may also be involved in preparing educational talks on various topics such as the dangers of sugar and other disease causing issues.